p-lr/TrekMe/Readme.md

 * GPX tracks import
 * Lock the view to the current position
 * Orientation indicator
+* Speed indicator

 ### On TODO list

-* Speed and distance indicator
+* Distance indicator
 * GPX track recording
 * Calibration with 3+ points (when not using a projection)
 * Develop a desktop tool to assist map creation